jacklul/asuswrt-scripts/README.md

 Prevents remote side of the VPN Fusion connection from initiating connections to the router or devices in LAN.
 Has an option to allow specific ports in INPUT or FORWARD chains.

-By default, interfaces for WireGuard and OpenVPN clients are secured.
+By default, interfaces for WireGuard and OpenVPN clients are affected.

 > [!TIP]
 > On Asuswrt-Merlin you should use **VPN director** instead.